MinaProtocol/mina/rfcs/0024-memos-with-arbitrary-bytes.md

 the memo should be enforced?
 Arguably, the structure of the memo bytes don't affect the protocol.

-It's unknown how eventual Coda users will make use of this facility beyond what the wallet implementation provides.
+It's unknown how eventual Mina users will make use of this facility beyond what the wallet implementation provides.